-As the only non-employee director who held options upon the consummation of the Business Combination, Mr. Smither is eligible to receive a maximum of 3,560 Earn-Out Shares, subject to his continued service through the occurrence of the Triggering Event during the Earn-Out Period.

-- (4) Dr. Lasky resigned as a member of our Board on November 1, 2021. - (5) Ms. Klencke was appointed as a member of our Board on November 1, 2021. - (6) Messrs.
-Geffken and Atwood and Mses.
-Kosacz and Loewy ceased serving on the Board at the time of the consummation of the Business Combination.
+- (a) As the only non-employee director who held options upon the consummation of the Business Combination, as of December 31, 2022, Mr. Smither is eligible to receive 3,668 Earn-Out Shares, subject to his continued service through the occurrence of the Triggering Event during the Earn-Out Period. - (3) Mr. Root resigned as a member of our Board on February 15, 2022. - (4) Ms. Harrington-Smith was appointed as a member of our Board on February 15, 2022.